ODU Model United Nations Conference (ODUMUNC)

 Your Chairman: TBA

 When the UN General Assembly debates human rights and social issues, it does not authorize specific action by UN agencies; that job belongs to the ECOSOC.
 This committee works instead to establish the goals of international humanitarian policy.
-Always working through member states, it tries to forge the long-term agenda for governments as they consider their own social problems, aid other governments and work with international civil society (Non-governmental organizations).
+Always working through member states, it tries to forge the long-term agenda for governments as they consider their own social problems, aid other governments and work with international civil society (non-governmental organizations).

 SOCHUM's primary focus is on questions of human rights, particularly those specific issues addressed by the Human Rights Council.
 Other humanitarian issues include women's rights, rights of the child, treatment of refugees, racial discrimination, and the right to self-determination.
 Some social issues addressed include crime, justice, drug control, family issues, and people with disabilities.

 Social issues often overlap with armed conflict and the security of states.
-Armed conflicts often is directly linked to the scarcity of food, water and other resources, all worsened by global climate change.
+Armed conflict often is directly linked to the scarcity of food, water and other resources, all worsened by global climate change.
 For example, the desertification of Sub-Saharan Africa forces tribes to compete for water and grazing land, enflaming fighting.
-Similarly, the illegal drug trade has turned major cities around the world in virtual war zones.
+Similarly, the illegal drug trade has turned major cities around the world into virtual war zones.